-To help Iraqi Christians rebuild their churches and villages. you may use this link or the form below
+To help SPC rebuild Christian churches and villages in Iraq, You may use this link, or the form below

 Over two years ago, the Islamic State conquered the city of Mosul, and the surrounding Nineveh Plain of Iraq.
 This was the ancient ancestral homeland of Christianity in Iraq, and the occupation by radical Islamists devastated the Christian presence.
 In the wake of the Islamic State occupation, over one hundred thousand Christians fled to the safety of the Kurdish region of Iraq.

-Since then, SPC has been on the ground, helping the Christian Churches care for the needs of their people.
+Since then, SPC has been on the ground, helping the Christian churches care for the needs of their people.
 Recent progress in the recapture of Mosul has made possible the liberation of numerous Christian villages (red stars on the map below) from the Islamic State.
 As the liberation advanced, our friend Father Ammar Simon was on the ground as one of the first to visit the newly freed villages.
 The pictures he sent to us are a sober reminder of the tragedy this ancient Christian homeland suffers.
-Churches have been burned, Monasteries destroyed and cemeteries desecrated.

-The Grand Immaculate Church (pictured above before the Islamic State takeover) in the Christian village of Qaraqosh is just one of several churches desecrated by the Islamic State.
+The Grand Immaculate Church (pictured above before the Islamic State takeover) in the Christian village of Qaraqosh is just one of nearly 100 churches and monasteries damaged or destroyed by Islamic State terrorists.
 As towns and cities like Qaraqosh are liberated, the intent of the terrorists has become all too clear: ethnic cleansing, pure and simple.
-These fanatics want to completely eradicate Christianity from the Middle East.
-To whom do Christians turn for help?
-To Solidarity with the Persecuted Church.
-Because the task of rebuilding Christ’s Church is not just work for those who live in the most troubled, most dangerous, places on earth.
-This work belongs to all of us and SPC is determined to make sure there are always Christians in Iraq.
+This work of preserving the faith in Iraq belongs to all of us and SPC is determined to make sure there are always Christians in Iraq.